 3. Dell UltraSharp U2717D (Low-Range)

 The 27″ Dell UltraSharp InfinityEdge monitor comes with a resolution of 2560 x 1440.
-It isn’t a 4K monitor, and it’s not even 3K, but still useful nonetheless.
+It isn’t a 4K monitor, and it’s not even 3K, but still more than Full HD.

-This monitor incorporates IPS (In-Plane Switching) technology as well as the useful anti-glare.
+This monitor, too, incorporates IPS (In-Plane Switching) technology as well a useful anti-glare coating.
 This gives you a better viewing angle and better contrast, even when used in a brightly lit room.

 The monitor comes with a contrast ratio of 1000:1 and support for up to 16.7 million colors.
 You connect it to your laptop or computer with an HDMI cable.

-Nothing special about the refresh rate of 60 Hz, perfect for the photographing father but not for the gaming son, who wants games.
-One of the negative points is that there are no USB-C ports – only USB-A.
+Nothing special about the refresh rate of 60 Hz, perfect for the photographing father but not for the gaming son, who probably prefers higher rates such as 240 Hz.
+There are no USB-C ports – only USB-A.

 2. EIZO CS2730 ColorEdge (High-Range)

-The 31-inch Eizo ColorEdge is one of my favorites and best monitor for photo editing.
-This is definitely a professional grade monitor.
+The 31-inch Eizo ColorEdge is one of my favourites and best monitor for photo editing.
+This is definitely a professional-grade monitor.

 Why?
-Well, it’s down to the accurate color display, which is essential for professional photographers who edit their photos.
+Well, it’s down to the accurate color display, which is crucial for professional photographers.

-The CG318-4K has a 4096 x 2160 resolution, compared with the 3840 x 2160 resolution used in other 4K resolution computer displays.
-It goes above and beyond to bring you the best and most accurate reproductions for print and onscreen image quality.
+The CG318-4K has a 4096 x 2160 resolution, compared to the 3840 x 2160 resolution used in most other 4K resolution computer displays.
+It goes above and beyond to bring you the best and most accurate reproduction for print and onscreen image quality.

 This is a neat system for any kind of photography, from wedding to real estate.
-If you can afford the huge price tag.
+Prepare for a huge price tag, though.

 1. BenQ 4K PhotoVue SW271 Monitor (Mid-Range)

-This is a 4K (UHD) monitor, giving you a resolution of 3840 x 2160.
-It incorporates IPS technology, meaning it has a wider display angle, unlike the TN panel monitors.
-The aspect ratio of the BenQ is 16:9, the refresh rate is 60 Hz and the contrast ratio is 1000:1.
+This is a 4K monitor, giving you a resolution of 3840 x 2160.
+It incorporates IPS technology, which is obviously shown in this price range.
+The aspect ratio of this BenQ is 16:9, the refresh rate is 60 Hz and the contrast ratio is 1000:1.

 The monitor uses a 14-bit (3D) LUT, giving you a wider color gamut than what is possible with other 12-bit or smaller LUT systems.
 It comes with a USB-C port, allowing you to plug in external calibration tools for sustained true color output and accurate reproductions.

-However, this USB-C port as a docking station for the purpose of connecting a laptop.
 The system comes with the Palette Master Element Calibration Software giving you the best quality calibration possible.
-The monitor connects to your laptop or computer with an HDMI cable.